BlackGlory/extra-promise/README.md

 ): (...args: Args) => Promise<T> | undefined
 ```

-Limit the number of concurrency, calls that exceed the number of concurrency will not occur.
+Limit the number of concurrency, calls that exceed the number of concurrency will not occur and return `undefined`.

 #### throttleUntilDone
 ```ts